 Use a Plain Cluster

-A plain IONOS cluster is ready when kubectl get pods, and operator deployment pods are up and running.
+A plain IONOS cluster is ready when kubectl get pods and the operator deployment pods are up and running.
 If all goes well, you will have successfully deployed a Stackable cluster and used it to start three services that should now be ready for you.

 Apache ZooKeeper